If you meet certain income and resource limits, you may qualify for Extra Help from Medicare to pay the costs of Medicare prescription drug coverage.

 If you don't qualify for Extra Help, your state may have programs that can help pay your prescription drug costs.
-Contact your State Medical Assistance (Medicaid) office or your State Health Insurance Assistance Program (SHIP) for more information.
+Contact your Medicaid office or your State Health Insurance Assistance Program (SHIP) for more information.
 Remember, you can reapply for Extra Help at any time if your income and resources change.

 Countable resources include: